dogweather/forkful/content/en/c-sharp/html-and-the-web/downloading-a-web-page.md

 weight: 42
 ---

-## What & Why?

-Downloading a web page means grabbing the raw HTML content from the internet using code.
-Programmers do this to process data, interact with web services, or simply save information for offline use.

 ## How to:
 C# makes it simple to download a web page with the `HttpClient` class.
 Here's a quick example:

 ```C#